Adapalene/benzoyl peroxide: Research

-Meta-analysis of clinical trials has shown this combined therapy to be more effective than either of its ingredients by themselves.
+A 2011 meta-analysis of clinical trials has shown this combined therapy to be more effective than either of its ingredients by themselves.

 The use of adapalene/benzoyl peroxide in combination with oral antibiotics (lymecycline) has been studied; the combination was well tolerated and showed an improved success rate compared to those receiving only antibiotics (47.6% vs. 33.7%, P = 0.002).